maomaokong/python_crime_analytics/README.md

 # Input Data
-We will using sample data within the *data/* directory.
+We will be using sample data within the *data/* directory.

 # How to run the script